Francisco Gil de Taboada

-Francisco Gil de Taboada y Lemos (in full Francisco Gil de Taboada y de Lemos y Villa Marín) (September 24, 1733 in Santa María de Soto Longo, Galicia, Spain – 1809 in Madrid) was a Spanish naval officer and colonial administrator in South America.
+Francisco Gil de Taboada y Lemos (in full Francisco Gil de Taboada y de Lemos y Vila Marín) (September 24, 1733 in Santa María de Souto Longo, Galicia, Spain – 1809 in Madrid) was a Galician Spanish naval officer and colonial administrator in South America.
 He was briefly viceroy of New Granada in 1789, and from March 25, 1790 to June 6, 1796 he was viceroy of Peru.
 After his viceregal service he returned to Spain, where he became a member of the governing junta after King Ferdinand VII was forced to abdicate by Napoleon.
 He was director general of the Spanish Royal Navy.

 Background

 Francisco Gil de Taboada y Lemos was born in 1733 (some sources say 1736 or 1737) in Galicia, Spain.

 He became a knight of the Order of St. John of Jerusalem at age 16.
 He entered the navy as a cadet at Cádiz on October 27, 1752.
 He was promoted to lieutenant de navio September 3, 1767.
 During this period he sailed the Mediterranean, the Atlantic and the Pacific.

 He was promoted to commander in 1770 and to captain in 1776.
 From January 5, 1774 to February 1, 1777 he was Spanish governor of the Malvinas Islands (Falklands).
 On February 17, 1779 he was named captain of the recently created Company of Naval Cadets of the Department of Ferrol.
 He remained in this position until he was appointed viceroy and captain general of New Granada and president of the Audiencia of Santa Fe de Bogotá by Antonio Valdez, minister of the Indies (1788).
 By this time he was commander of a squadron.